Background on the Text: Seven Point Mind Training

 The type of literature that this comes from is usually called “lojong” in Tibetan, and that is usually translated as “mind training,” but that’s a rather misleading translation, as Serkong Rinpoche pointed out.
 Especially when I explain the connotation, the reason for this will be clearer.
 “Training the mind” sounds as though we’re training the intellect, but that’s not really what’s it’s all about.
 The word “lo” (blo), which people usually translate as “mind,” actually means “attitudes.”
 And the word “jong” (sbyong) has two meanings.
 One is to cleanse, purify out; we are purifying out our negative attitudes.
 It also has the connotation of – once we have done that – training, learning, and developing more positive attitudes.
 That’s why I call it “cleansing of attitudes.”

-If we ask where these teachings come from, particularly teachings on changing our attitudes toward self and others, which is really what these teachings are all about, they come from two sutras of the Buddha.
-One is called the Gandavyuha Sutra; it’s A Sutra Spread out Like a Tree Trunk – a tree trunk of a huge tree that sends out branches everywhere.
-This gives a tremendous number of teachings on bodhichitta and bodhisattva activity.
-The other one is the Vajradvaja-paripriccha Sutra, A Sutra Requested by Vajradvaja.
-Buddha went to many people’s houses – he was often invited for lunch together with his monks.
-Different patrons who invited him requested a teaching, and that’s where a great many of the sutras come from.
-This second one is a sutra that was requested by someone called Vajradvaja, and it’s also about bodhichitta.
+If we ask where these teachings come from, particularly teachings on changing our attitudes toward self and others, which is really what these teachings are all about, they come from two chapters of the Avatamsaka Sutra, The Flower Garland Sutra.
+One is called the Gandavyuha Sutra, A Sutra Spread out Like a Tree Trunk – a tree trunk of a huge tree that sends out branches everywhere.
+This describes the spiritual journey of Sudhana to 53 teachers and bodhisattvas in search of the ultimate truth and ends with the Aspiration Prayer of Samantabhadra.
+The other one is the Vajradhvaja-parinamana Sutra, Vajradhvaja's Transferences Sutra or, more fully, (The Bodhisattva) Vajradhvaja's (Ten) Transferences (of Positive Potential) Sutra.
+It describes the ten situations where beings were suffering greatly that the bodhisattva Vajradhvaja went to and transferred to the beings there the positive potential from his constructive deeds.

 The two great Indian masters who spread the Mahayana teachings, who actually made them accessible to everyone, were Asanga and Nagarjuna.
 They also had the lineages and the teachings of these sutras, so those come through them.
 Eventually, these teachings came down, after some centuries, to the great Indian master Shantideva, who wrote Engaging in Bodhisattva Behavior, which speaks even more about these teachings.
 These great Mahayana teachings, these lineages, were spread outside of India as well, and they went to Indonesia – the island of Sumatra, called the Golden Isle, “Serlingpa” in Tibetan.